 Unique Device Identification (UDI) for medical devices

-Medical device traceability is essential to ensure effective post-market safety-related activities in a globalized economy, such as incident reporting and targeted field safety corrective actions.
+Medical device traceability is essential to ensure effective post-market safety-related activities in a globalised economy, such as incident reporting and targeted field safety corrective actions.
 The UDI was initially introduced in September 2013 by the U.S. FDA with a staged implementation, starting with high-risk devices.
 The UDI has also been adopted by the European Union and the International Medical Device Regulators Forum (IMDRF) thus becoming an internationally recognised standard for unique medical device identification.

 The development and implementation of the Unique Device Identification System (the UDI System) are widely acknowledged by the industry and regulators as an effective mean of ensuring timely access to complete, accurate and consistent information about medical devices.
 Demand is growing for improved traceability of medical devices in the supply chain.
 There is now worldwide recognition that, in the interests of patient safety and improved industry outcomes, the ability to unambiguously identify medical devices is essential.